Dtanne3/Phonebook-v1/README.md

 To run this app, click the Batch file (PBook.Bat)

 Features:
-This App can currently enter contacts, search for contacts, and save / load contacts.
+This App can currently enter / remove contacts, search for contacts, and save / load contacts.